Snapchat/KeyDB-docs/docs/coming-soon.md

 Native support for nested hashes will be coming to KeyDB.
 This will support nesting data structures such as hashes, values, and lists within hashes and will enable support for most JSON objects.

 ### RAFT
 This is a strongly consistent mode using the RAFT algorithm.
 This enables strong data consistency across nodes.
-Check out this blogpost for more details
+Check out [this blogpost](/blog/2021/07/06/blog-post) for more details

 ### More Performance Improvements
 We are always improving the performance of KeyDB.
-With the introduction of MVCC into the open source codebase, we can now avoid locks and extract more parallelism for different commands
+With the introduction of MVCC into the open source codebase, we can now avoid locks and extract more parallelism for different commands.
+We plan to have additional async support for the following commands in July, 2022: HGET, HMGET, HKEYS, HVALS, HGETALL, HSCAN.